Navigating Israel Education in a Changing Landscape

 Avi Posen

-Avi Posen is Vice President, ConnectED, where he leads the UED team and the broader educational vision, oversees content development, and supports educators around the world in teaching about Israel and Judaism with nuance, confidence, and clarity.
+Avi Posen is the Vice President of ConnectED, where he leads the UED team and the broader educational vision, oversees content development, and supports educators around the world in teaching about Israel and Judaism with nuance, confidence, and clarity.
 For six years, Avi has helped shape Unpacked for Educators’ platform, curriculum, and global community.
 He brings extensive experience as a former Jewish day school teacher, Hillel director, and Jewish camp director, and has trained educators and spoken to audiences across Israel, North America, Europe, South Africa and Australia.
 Avi holds a Master’s degree in Jewish Education from Yeshiva University and has been published in various educational journals, as well as in Ynet and The Times of Israel.

 Rabbi Erez Sherman